Alpha Centauri: Hypothetical planets

 Additional planets may exist in the Alpha Centauri system, either orbiting Alpha Centauri A or Alpha Centauri B individually, or in large orbits around Alpha Centauri AB.
-Because both stars are fairly similar to the Sun (for example, in age and metallicity), astronomers have been especially interested in making detailed searches for planets in the Alpha Centauri system.
+Because both stars are fairly similar to the Sun (in age and metallicity, for example), astronomers have been especially interested in making detailed searches for planets in the Alpha Centauri system.
 Several established planet-hunting teams have used various radial velocity or star transit methods in their searches around these two bright stars.
-All the observational studies have so far failed to find evidence for brown dwarfs or gas giants.
+Apart from the possible planet Alpha Centauri Ab, no observational studies have succeeded in finding evidence for brown dwarfs or gas giants.

 In 2009, computer simulations showed that a planet might have been able to form near the inner edge of Alpha Centauri B's habitable zone, which extends from 0.5–0.9 AU from the star.
 Certain special assumptions, such as considering that the Alpha Centauri pair may have initially formed with a wider separation and later moved closer to each other (as might be possible if they formed in a dense star cluster), would permit an accretion-friendly environment farther from the star.
 Bodies around Alpha Centauri A would be able to orbit at slightly farther distances due to its stronger gravity.
 In addition, the lack of any brown dwarfs or gas giants in close orbits around Alpha Centauri make the likelihood of terrestrial planets greater than otherwise.
 A theoretical study indicates that a radial velocity analysis might detect a hypothetical planet of in Alpha Centauri B's habitable zone.

 Radial velocity measurements of Alpha Centauri B made with the High Accuracy Radial Velocity Planet Searcher spectrograph were sufficiently sensitive to detect a planet within the habitable zone of the star (i.e. with an orbital period P = 200 days), but no planets were detected.

-Current estimates place the probability of finding an Earth-like planet around Alpha Centauri at roughly 75%.
-The observational thresholds for planet detection in the habitable zones by the radial velocity method are currently (2017) estimated to be about for Alpha Centauri A, for Alpha Centauri B, and for Proxima Centauri.
+A 2016 estimate placed the probability of finding an Earth-like planet around Alpha Centauri at roughly 75%.
+The observational thresholds for planet detection in the habitable zones by the radial velocity method were (as of 2017) estimated to be about for Alpha Centauri A, for Alpha Centauri B, and for Proxima Centauri.

 Early computer-generated models of planetary formation predicted the existence of terrestrial planets around both Alpha Centauri A and B, but most recent numerical investigations have shown that the gravitational pull of the companion star renders the accretion of planets difficult.
 Despite these difficulties, given the similarities to the Sun in spectral types, star type, age and probable stability of the orbits, it has been suggested that this stellar system could hold one of the best possibilities for harbouring extraterrestrial life on a potential planet.